Smoothed Online Optimization with Unreliable Predictions: Main Results

 \end{theorem}

-We note that the assumption that $2 / (\alpha \delta) \in \N$ is without loss of generality, but it prevents rounding symbols from appearing in the notation.
-The asymptotic notation $o(1)$ refers to the asymptotic regime $\alpha, \delta \to 0$.
-Note also that \emph{$\delta$ is essentially upper bounded by $1 / \alpha$}, otherwise, even if the predictions are perfect, the competitive ratio exceeds $\max\{2 / \alpha, 1\}$, which is the competitive ratio of the greedy algorithm that always follows the minimizers \cite{zhang2021revisiting}.
+The assumption that $2 / (\alpha \delta) \in \N$ is without loss of generality and prevents rounding symbols from appearing in the notation.
+The asymptotic notation $o(1)$ refers to the asymptotic regime $\alpha, \delta, \gamma \to 0$.
+An exact, non-asymptotic characterization of the competitive ratio is available in the appendix.
 The competitive ratio of AOS is the minimum of two terms.
-If the predictions are accurate, i.e., $\eta$ is close to $0$, then the competitive ratio will be close to $1 + 2 \delta$.
-In particular, this means that the AOS algorithm is $(1 + 2 \delta)$-consistent.
+If the predictions and the non-convex solver are accurate, i.e., $\eta$ and $\varepsilon(p)$ are close to $0$, then the competitive ratio will be close to $1 + \delta + \gamma$.
+In particular, this means that the AOS algorithm is $(1 + \delta + \gamma)$-consistent if $\varepsilon(p) = 0$.
 Moreover, even for inaccurate predictions, i.e., as $\eta \to \infty$, the AOS algorithm has a bounded competitive ratio, implying robustness.
 These simultaneous properties of AOS enable its use to filter the decisions of untrusted, black-box AI algorithms, yielding worst-case performance guarantees without giving up good average-case performance in safety-critical settings.
-To validate the performance guarantees on AOS offered by Theorem \ref{thm:main}, we detail in Appendix \ref{appendix:experiments} the results of experiments using AOS to filter the decisions of a machine-learned algorithm for the problem of optimal microgrid dispatch, which confirm that AOS can effectively bridge good average-case performance with worst-case guarantees in case predictions are inaccurate.

-The confidence hyperparameter $\delta$ describes how much faith the algorithm designer has in the predictions and consequently influences the performance guarantees.
-As mentioned before, $\delta$ describes the trade-off between the performance in the cases when predictions are accurate and completely inaccurate, respectively.
+The confidence hyperparameters $\delta$ and $\gamma$ describe how much faith the algorithm designer has in the predictions and consequently influences the performance guarantees.
+As mentioned before, $\delta$ and $\gamma$ describe the trade-off between the performance in the cases when predictions are accurate and completely inaccurate, respectively.
 Theorem \ref{thm:main} explicitly describes the trade-off between these two scenarios and interpolates to any scenario in between.
-Note that the robustness bound increases exponentially in the confidence hyperparameter $\delta$ and in $\alpha$.
-However, as the next theorem shows, due to the non-convexity of the hitting costs, the exponential dependence on both $\alpha$ and $\delta$ is, in fact, necessary.